Myster-Ts-RPGs/Thellade-World/01 Campaign/02 Factions/03 Organization/03b Secret Factions/The Iron Syndicate.md

 ## History
 - 19 Frostfall 178 PR: Founded by expelled artificers from the [[University of Emberlight]].
 - 181 PR: First confirmed sabotage of a Gilded Hammer manufacturing plant.
-- 195 PR: Began trafficking Pre-Rising relics to black market buyers in [[Mangagoy Isles]].
+- 195 PR: Began trafficking Pre-Rising relics to black market buyers in [[01 Campaign/01 World/04 Subregions/01 Thellade/Mangagoy Isles]].
 - 202 PR: Infiltration of [[01 Campaign/02 Factions/03 Organization/03a Public Factions/The Phoenix Assembly|Phoenix Assembly]] tech expos leads to widespread disinformation campaign.
 - 209 PR: Rumors surface of a captured Syndicate automaton containing encrypted blackmail on several nobles.